The Evolution of Calgary’s Homeless-Serving System of Care

 Organizing the Homeless-Serving Sector: A Sophisticated Approach

-As our understanding of the interconnectedness between service providers and funders increased, Calgary Homeless Foundation began to map out consistent program categories, as well as common measures of success and standards of care for agencies across the system.
+As our understanding of the connection between service providers and funders increased, we began to map out consistent program categories, as well as common measures of success and standards of care for agencies across the system.

 We also formulated data sharing agreements and established the Homeless Management Information System (HMIS), a database to collect information about individuals accessing different agencies.